8 Reasons to Visit Alaska in Winter

 I don’t recommend visiting Alaska in November because there might not be that much snow yet.
 Some years it might be amazing, but if you’re planning your trip far ahead of time go later in the winter to make sure there’s enough snow.

 December and January are the darkest and generally coldest months.
 Alaska is festive around the holidays, with lots of events and holiday markets and lights everywhere, so it can be a good time to visit.
-However, your flights might be expensive as lots of Alaskans travel for the holidays.
+Your flights might be expensive as lots of Alaskans travel for the holidays.

-In my opinion, late February and early March is the best time for a winter visit to Alaska (leaning more into March for Fairbanks).
-Snow will be about at it’s peak, days are a bit longer, temperatures generally slightly warmer and an excellent chance of seeing the Northern Lights.
-In addition to weather, this time of year hosts several of Alaska’s most iconic winter events such as the Iditarod Sled Dog race and the World Ice Art Competition (see more on this below).
+Late February and early March is the best time for a winter visit to Alaska (leaning more into March for Fairbanks).
+Snow will be about at its peak, days are a bit longer, temperatures generally slightly warmer and an excellent chance of seeing the Northern Lights.
+In addition to weather, this time of year hosts several of Alaska’s most iconic winter events such as the Iditarod Sled Dog race, Fur Rondy and the World Ice Art Competition (see more on this below).

 What to pack for Alaska in winter